 Springing tools on people without context

 Nothing kills trust faster than a surprise announcement.
-"Starting Monday, we're using this new AI system" sounds like "Starting Monday, your job might be different—or gone."
+"Starting Monday, we're using this new AI system" sounds like "Starting Monday, your job might be different.
+Or gone."

 People need time to process.
 They need to understand why the change is happening and what it means for them specifically.